DivyataDev/lucky-shrub/README.md

 ## Purpose:
-LuckyShrub website is created for Garden design firm.
+"LuckyShrub" website is created for a Garden Design Firm.
 I've created a static html & css page for a fictional client persona (LuckyShrub).

 ## Client Description: